 This same College Board study reveals that in 2015 the percentage of individuals’ ages 25 to 29 who had obtained at least an associate degree ranged from 26 percent for Hispanics to 31 percent for blacks and 54 percent for whites.
 According to the U. S. Census Bureau 2015 survey, we observe that of individuals ages 25 and older with at least a Bachelor’s degree, 16 percent are Hispanics, 23 percent are blacks, and 37 percent are whites.
 So we can see that college completion rates and attainment patterns differ considerably across demographic groups.

 The Attain to Retain Conference aims to help under-represented high school and college students narrow these gaps by assisting students to understand the challenges they face and the critical need to overcome those challenges if they are to succeed in college and beyond.
 Students will hear from distinguished professionals during sessions that will provide them with the tools to develop their skills and help them become successful in college.
-This year, the conference topics being delivered focus on leadership development, student success strategies, experiencial learning opportunities, professionalism, how to improve communication skills and much more!
+The conference topics focus on leadership development, student success strategies, college access, professional development, and much more!

-The conference, which takes place on Saturday, February 13th, 2021 from 9:00 a.m. to 1:00 p.m., will be held virtually, and is free and open to all students from the following institutions:
+The conference, which takes place on Saturday, February 5th, 2022 from 9:00 a.m. to 2:00 p.m. (check-in starts at 8:15am), will be held on FGCU campus- Sugden Hall (Hospitality and Resort Management building), and is free and open to all students from the following institutions:

 - Charlotte, Collier, Glades, Hendry, and Lee County High Schools